sthagen/ronf-asyncssh/README.rst

   | bcrypt
   | fido2
   | gssapi
-  | libnacl
   | pkcs11
   | pyOpenSSL
   | pywin32

-For example, to install bcrypt, fido2, gssapi, libnacl, pkcs11, and pyOpenSSL on UNIX, you can run:
+For example, to install bcrypt, fido2, gssapi, pkcs11, and pyOpenSSL on UNIX, you can run:

   ::

-    pip install 'asyncssh[bcrypt,fido2,gssapi,libnacl,pkcs11,pyOpenSSL]'
+    pip install 'asyncssh[bcrypt,fido2,gssapi,pkcs11,pyOpenSSL]'

-To install bcrypt, fido2, libnacl, pkcs11, pyOpenSSL, and pywin32 on Windows, you can run:
+To install bcrypt, fido2, pkcs11, pyOpenSSL, and pywin32 on Windows, you can run:

   ::

-    pip install 'asyncssh[bcrypt,fido2,libnacl,pkcs11,pyOpenSSL,pywin32]'
+    pip install 'asyncssh[bcrypt,fido2,pkcs11,pyOpenSSL,pywin32]'

-Note that you will still need to manually install the libsodium library listed above for libnacl to work correctly and/or libnettle for UMAC support.
-Unfortunately, since liboqs, libsodium, and libnettle are not Python packages, they cannot be directly installed using pip.
+Note that you will still need to manually install the libnettle library for UMAC support.
+Unfortunately, since liboqs and libnettle are not Python packages, they cannot be directly installed using pip.

 Installing the development branch